How To Use And Configure WordPress Widgets – Part 4

 To learn more about using the Jetpack plugin, go here:

-If you see widgets displaying on your site’s sidebar area that aren’t listed in your active sidebar inside your Appearance > Widgets section, it’s because some themes will display their own default set of widgets until you add widgets to your sidebar section.
+If you see widgets displaying on your site’s sidebar that aren’t listed under the active sidebar in the Appearance > Widgets section, it’s because some themes will display their own default set of widgets unless you add widgets to your sidebar.

-For example, the site below shows some widgets in the sidebar area …
+For example, this site displays widgets in the sidebar …

 Overriding Default Sidebar Widgets

-Once you add one or more widgets to an available widget area, the placeholder widgets will disappear and the widgets you want added will be used instead.
+As soon as you add one or more widgets to an active widget area, the placeholder widgets will your selected widgets will be used instead.

-Note: If you don’t want anything to appear in the sidebar navigation section, either use a theme page template without a widgets section or just add a blank Text widget to your sidebar.
+Note: If you want nothing to show up in your sidebar area, either use a theme page template without a widgets layout or just add a blank Text widget to the sidebar.

 Add a blank text widget …